 Simply Schedule Appointments is an online scheduling plugin for WordPress websites.
 In plain english, it’s Calendly for WordPress, and it can easily be installed just like any other plugin on your WordPress website:

 Simply Schedule Appointments directly integrates with other popular WordPress plugins, too.
 Their integration with Gravity Forms means you can use functionality such as conditional logic to create advanced scheduling systems not possible with solutions like Calendly:

-Simply Schedule Appointments also integrate with tools in the Google Suite—allowing you to sync appointments with your Google Calendar and automatically provide unique video conferencing locations via Google Meet.
+Simply Schedule Appointments also integrate with tools in the Google Suite—allowing you to sync appointments with your Google Calendar and automatically provide unique video conferencing locations via Google Meet or Zoom.

 The plugin also has a number of integrations, such as payment gateways with Stripe and PayPal, that allow you to charge for bookings or paid consultations.